+Saltwater Sessions is based off Lena’s doctoral research.
+It combines several years working as a psychotherapist, over a decade of surfing, and half a lifetime of mindfulness practice.
 Over the years while interning at several addiction treatment centers, Lena noticed that many people give up at the very moment when it is most important to keep going, when one more mindful push could carry them through challenge and into a new place of strength.
 This is where Saltwater Sessions was born.
 Lena realized that in order to succeed, one must first come face to face with feelings of frustration and failure.
 And not give up.
 She saw how surfing provided the perfect environment for learning how to keep going in the face of failure, while appreciating, and ultimately mastering the challenge.
-Saltwater Sessions is based off Lena’s doctoral research.
-It combines several years working as a therapist in the addiction treatment community, over a decade of surfing, and half a lifetime of mindfulness practice.
+In 2017 Lena shifted the focus of Saltwater Sessions away from addiction and towards improving general mental health by teaching self compassion and understanding.
+The program is now open to everyone.

 Mary grew up on the beaches of LA and the OC, body boarding and body surfing with her brothers.
 Naturally inclined towards the ocean environment Mary picked up a surfboard in college at UCSB but found the male dominated culture of surfing extremely unwelcoming and impossible to navigate.
 She put surfing aside to travel and experience other cities, knowing that she would get back to it sometime in her future.
 After college Mary moved to London followed by Washington, D.C. working in criminal defense law as a case investigator.
 She then spent several years developing websites, hopping back and forth from New York to San Francisco.